-Our Employment Law Solicitors have been recognised in the Legal 500 and have a robust reputation for winning whistleblowing claims brought by people not just in Coventry, Nuneaton, Rugby and Leamington, but across Warwickshire the Midlands and the whole of the UK.
+Our specialist Employment Law Solicitors have been recognised in the Legal 500 and have a robust reputation for winning whistleblowing claims brought by people not just in Coventry, Nuneaton, Rugby and Leamington, but across Warwickshire the Midlands and the whole of the UK.

 Because we have a specialist employment law team, our Solicitors have a rigorous understanding of whistleblowing law and other legal issues surrounding whistleblowing such as discrimination and unfair dismissal.

 Based in our offices in Coventry city centre, we are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective employment law advice and representation.
 Our years of experience in employment law means we have a robust reputation for excellence with the UK’s best Barristers and Queen’s Counsel, Independent Financial Advisers, and Counsellors who can bring additional support to our Employment Law Department if required.
 Our clients also benefit from our ability to instruct the country’s most respected expert witnesses.

 Below are some of the most common questions we are asked about whistleblowing.

 Whistleblowing is when an employee discloses information about wrongdoing in the workplace.
 Many incidents of whistleblowing have become entrenched in history, for example, Frank Serpico (later portrayed by Al Pacino in the movie Serpico) who spoke to the New York Times about corruption in the NYPD and Jeffrey Wigand (played by Russel Crowe in The Insider) who told 60 Minutes that cigarette companies were intentionally packaging products with addictive levels of nicotine.